 A minimum of 60 credit hours of graduate work is required for a professional doctorate degree at ASU.
 If a dissertation is required, 12 (and only 12) of the minimum required credit hours on the iPOS must be 799 Dissertation credits.
 Interactive Plans of Study submitted for professional doctorate degrees that do not have a dissertation requirement cannot include 799 Dissertation credits.
 With approval of the program and supervisory committee and the Dean of the Graduate College, students may apply up to 15 credit hours from a previously awarded master's degree towards the iPOS for professional doctorate programs requiring less than 84 credits.
+Students may apply up to 30 credit hours from a previously awarded master's degree towards the iPOS for professional doctorate programs requiring less than 84 credits.
 Students may apply up to 30 credit hours from a previously awarded master's degree towards the iPOS for professional doctorate programs requiring 84 credits.
 The credit hours must be from a regionally accredited or internationally recognized institution.